 - When the timer goes off, tell them that the time is up.
 If they do not want to give up the activity right away, prompt them to ask for ‘one more minute’ and reset the timer for one minute.

 - Once the timer sounds, it is time for the activity to end and let them know it is time for the next activity.

 Make sure to incorporate plenty of breaks throughout the day for rest or exercise where possible.
 For example, a break mid-morning, after lunch and mid-afternoon.
 Research suggests that regular breaks during a day will decrease the likelihood of children and young people trying to escape or ignore task demands.

 Organise relaxing activities such as listening to music, doing some colouring, going out to the garden, nature walks or reading a favourite book or something else your child enjoys.

 Stop and redirect negative behaviours

 Try to stop and redirect negative behaviours that cannot be ignored.
-Here are some tips if your child is escalating or is starting to increase the amount of behaviours that challenge.
+Here are some tips if your child is escalating or is starting to increase behaviours of distress.

-You can also read our condensed list of top tips for families supporting children or young people with anxiety whose behaviours might be challenging.
+You can also read our condensed list of top tips for families supporting children or young people with anxiety who may show behaviours of distress.